mlenner/dev-exe-weather-app/README.md

+# EXE.DEV Hello World Project

+This was built using the exe.dev Shelly coding agent as part of me playing around with the service for the first time.

 # Go Shelley Template

 This is a starter template for building Go web applications on exe.dev.
 It demonstrates end-to-end usage including HTTP handlers, authentication, database integration, and deployment.